SunParis/VectorPro/README.md

-# MyVector
+# VectorPro
-This is a refined version of skip list, which can efficiently access element in vector.
+~~This is a refined version of skip list, which can efficiently access element in vector.
-The code is under development.
+The code is under development.~~

 ## How to test this code